renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

   module, like `myguy/__init__.py` with its complementary "dunder main" `myguy/__main__.py`.

-In the python file, we need a few entry points, since it will handle our actual runtime when we want to execute the queries or do some pandas hackery.
+Our main entry point will be in the python module.
+This will handle the program runtime for executing queries or pandas hackery.

 ```python3
 # myguy.py